ilyavf/PHP-REST-API-JS/README.md

 Attempt at making a RESTful API in PHP and a JS client for it.

 #### Details So Far
-This is my attempt at making a RESTFul API Server (kinda using MVC with routing) and a client side Javascript to communicate with the server as securly as possible (however SSL is still recommended).
+This is my attempt at making a RESTFul API Server (kinda using MVC with routing) and a client side Javascript to communicate with the server as securely as possible (however SSL is still recommended).

+The server servers a single page application.
+The server is a fully restful API and capable of CORS.

 I used a mix of OAuth and HMAC for the API communication.
 Please let me know if you see any problems with it.
+Details Below:

+Options are in the constants.php file.

+This project is still in development, a lot of clean up could be done such as commenting, using node and composer for libraries, and PHP Documentation.

+I made this because there were so few libraries that worked well between server and client, and also, didn't want to use standard OAuth.

 ### Security and Process Flows